 Apart from solar power, the communities can invest in Pico hydro plants.
-The water from the Pico hydro power plant, is known as tail race.
-An example of growing fish in Vanuatu is given below (Figure 38)
+The water from the Pico hydro power plant is known as tail race.
+An example of growing fish is Loltong, Pentecost, which is a selected site for a hybrid RE systems, a pico-hydro and solar, and the women in the community are using wastewater from the tailrace to construct fishponds and raise tilapia fish.